liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/nested_machines_and_lists.md

+- For lists, maybe should have a single state machine container for all items?

 There is clearly a need for some kind of state machine container from which you could access child's state machines.